-1. The significance and position of the relevant research in the field of counseling science should be clearly stated based on an understanding of domestic and international research trends and previous research in related fields.

-2. Original research results that contribute to the development of the counseling science field should be included in an amount suitable for publication as an academic paper.

-3. The reliability of the research results should be sufficiently verified based on sufficient knowledge of research fairness.

-4. The discussion of the research results is reasonable and the conclusions are based on objective evidence.

-5. The background, purpose, methods, results, discussion, and conclusions of the research must be summarized in a format appropriate for a doctoral dissertation in counseling science.
+- 1. The significance and position of the relevant research in the field of counseling science should be clearly stated based on an understanding of domestic and international research trends and previous research in related fields. - 2.
+The doctoral dissertation must consist of multiple studies conducted with a consistent research purpose. - 3.
+Original research results that contribute to the development of the counseling science field should be included in an amount suitable for publication as an academic paper. - 4.
+The reliability of the research results should be sufficiently verified based on sufficient knowledge of research fairness. - 5.
+The discussion of the research results is reasonable and the conclusions are based on objective evidence. - 6.
+The background, purpose, methods, results, discussion, and conclusions of the research must be summarized in a format appropriate for a doctoral dissertation in counseling science.
 Those who wish to apply for the examination of the dissertation must pass the preliminary department examination in advance.

-Standard to be met by the thesis: Both the Chair and Co-Chairs must judge that the thesis meets 1-5 above.

-Review committee members: 1 Chair, 3 Co-Chairs (including at least 1 member from outside the degree program)

-Examination method: Doctoral dissertation, thesis presentation, and oral examination, judged comprehensively by Chair and Co-Chairs
+Standard to be met by the thesis: Both the Chair and Co-Chairs must judge that the thesis meets 1-6 above.
+Review committee members: 1 Chair, 3 Co-Chairs (including at least 1 member from outside the degree program) Examination method: Doctoral dissertation, thesis presentation, and oral examination are judged by the Chair and Co-Chairs based on the academic paper standards.